-The Faculty will reimburse the interest from the time the student takes the loan until two months after the last day of term of his/her final year of law school.
-The student is responsible for applying the Faculty interest subsidy to their Scotiabank or TD loan.
+The Faculty will reimburse the interest from the time the student takes the loan until two months after the last day of term of their final year of law school.
+The student is responsible for applying the Faculty interest subsidy to their line of credit.

-For example, a first-year student is advised by the Faculty that she is eligible to borrow \$6,400 on her student line of credit.
-She applies separately for a Scotia Professional® Student Plan or TD Student Line of Credit, which gives her access to a \$53,300 line of credit from Scotiabank or \$60,000 line of credit from TD bank.
-For the entire year, she borrows \$10,000 from her line of credit.
-She is eligible for an interest subsidy from the Faculty for the interest charged on the first \$6,400 that she has borrowed; she is responsible for covering the interest on the remaining \$3,600.
+For example, a first-year student is advised by the Faculty that their eligible amount to receive an interest reimbursement on their line of credit is \$8,000.
+The student applies separately for a Scotia Professional® Student Plan or TD Student Line of Credit and borrows \$10,000 from the line of credit.

+The student is eligible for an interest subsidy from the Faculty for the interest charged on the first \$8,000 and is responsible for covering the interest on the remaining \$2,000.

-When this student applies for Faculty funding during her second year, she is advised by the Faculty that she is eligible to borrow \$5,000 in her line of credit during her second year.
-In her second year, she is eligible for a subsidy from the Faculty for the interest assessed on the \$6,400 that she borrowed in first year, as well as the \$5,000 that she is eligible to borrow in second year.
+When this student applies for Faculty funding during their second year, the student is advised by the Faculty that they are eligible to borrow \$5,000 during their second year.

+The total amount that the student is eligible to be reimbursed for at the end of the second year is interest on the \$13,000 (\$8,000+\$5,000) authorized over the two years.

+If a student elects not to borrow the authorized amount, the interest subsidy does not apply.
+The subsidy is not cumulative.
+If a student chooses not to borrow anything their first year, in their second year they can only receive an interest subsidy on the authorized \$5,000.